ktonon/elm-serverless/README.md

 Even when these are done, much work will remain.
 For example,

-* [AWS SDK for elm][]: an AWS Lambda function would be pretty limited with an interface to the rest of AWS.
+* [AWS SDK for elm][]: an AWS Lambda function would be pretty limited without an interface to the rest of AWS.
 I don't think there is a huge amount of work to be done here as we can probably generate the elm interface from the AWS SDK json files.
 But it is definitely non-trivial.
-* __practial middleware__: the pipelines will make this possible, but we'll still need to define middleware for things like [JWT][], body parsing, and so on...
+* __practical middleware__: the pipelines will make this possible, but we'll still need to define middleware for things like [JWT][], body parsing, and so on...

 ## Collaboration